You'll see a lot of “unique viral income systems” like DiddlyPay in the making money online space.

 3rd Problem: Prone To Fraudulent Email Addresses

-4th Problem: More Is Involved Than Just Gathering Leads
+4th Problem: It Takes More Than Just Collecting Leads

 Is DiddlyPay A Scam?

-DiddlyPay is not a scam because you do get the software to generate leads.
-However, it’s not something I’d recommend because there are a lot of loopholes on the methods they use on making money.
+DiddlyPay is not a scam because you do software to generate leads.
+However, it’s not something I’d recommend because there are a lot of holes in the methods they use to try and generate revenue.

 As I’ve explained earlier, the problem doesn’t just stop with traffic.
 Leads will just be leads unless you can move people to action using compelling campaigns.
 DiddlyPay doesn’t teach you about it, let alone tell you the need for it.